-It refers to the presence of a mechanical obstruction of cardiac function; the term includes tension pneumothorax, cardiac tamponade, and severe valve obstruction.
+It refers to mechanical obstruction of cardiac function; the term includes tension pneumothorax, cardiac tamponade, and severe valve obstruction.

-Obstructive shock is a form of shock associated with physical obstruction of the great vessels or the heart.
+An obstructive shock is a surprise associated with physical obstruction of the great vessels or the heart.
 The pulmonary embolism and cardiac tamponade are considered forms of obstructive shock.

-Obstructive shock has much in common with cardiogenic shock, and the two are frequently grouped together.
+Obstructive shock has much in common with cardiogenic shock, and the two are frequently grouped.

 Some sources do not recognize obstructive shock as a separate category, classifying pulmonary embolism and cardiac tamponade as cardiogenic shock.

-In the case of an acute pulmonary embolism, an intravascular occlusion results in an acute increase in the afterload of the right ventricle.
+In the case of an acute pulmonary embolism, an intravascular occlusion results in a sharp increase in the afterload of the right ventricle.
 In the case of a tension pneumothorax, a blockage of the blood vessels supplying the heart is caused by an increase in extravascular pressure.

 From a hemodynamic point of view, circulatory shock caused by obstruction is closely followed by cardiac deterioration; however, etiologic and therapeutic options require demarcation of non-obstructive cardiac causes.

-The high dynamics of this life-threatening condition is a hallmark of all types of obstructive shock.
+The high dynamics of this life-threatening condition are a hallmark of all types of obstructive shock.
 This requires prompt and helpful diagnosis and prompt, well-targeted therapy.

 Shock obstructivo extracardiaco